seemajune/slack/README.md

 note: oauth- need to add accounts-google, accounts-facebook, accounts-twitter for easy sign up

-modify default email template w/ Accounts.emailTemplates
+modify default email template w/ Accounts.emailTemplates()

 note: Template.registerHelper() function to define a helper function which can be used from all templates.

+note: set persistent sessions for refresh on same channel: use Session.setPersistent(key, value) instead of Session.set(key, value).